 GIS career paths

 To start a career, you likely think about the standard path of going to a college and studying a related major.
 For instance, if you want to work in the GIS industry, you might choose to get a degree in GIS.
-But the majority of us have a job or education in some other field and then want to focus on getting GIS skills.
-The good thing is that we can to start a GIS career path by getting a GIS certificate online.
-In either case, we are typically not yet qualified for most jobs in GIS due to the skills gap between what we’ve learned and what industry hires.
-But there are ways we can make ourselves more marketable and fit into a variety of GIS industry roles.
+But the majority of us have a job or education in some other field and then want to upskill in the GIS tech sector.
+The good thing is that we can attain this education quickly by getting a GIS certificate online.
+The return on investment can be immediate as you make yourself eligible and qualified for any of the 22,600 jobs seen in the GIS Jobs Report, 2022.

 Let’s start with the standard roles that organizations hire to run their GIS systems.
 These jobs are filled with people who really focus on the GIS career track in their education and developing their experience.
 They are the cogs that make the whole GIS industry run.